 Is Loch Katrine suitable for cycling?

-Loch Katrine is ideal for cycling with a smooth lochside road with limited car traffic, which is just under 14 miles to Stronachlachar.
+Loch Katrine is ideal for cycling with a smooth lochside road with limited car traffic, and it is just under 14 miles from Trossachs Pier to Stronachlachar.

 Can we hire bikes?

-Yes, Katrine Wheelz offer cycle hire at Trossachs Pier, with a great selection of bikes for the whole family, they also have e-bikes.
+Yes, Katrine Wheelz offers cycle hire at Trossachs Pier, with a great selection of bikes for the whole family.
+They also have e-bikes.
 Click here for more information.

 Can we take bikes on the ship?

-Yes, you can take hire bikes free of charge, or your bike for £2 each on sailings to and from Stronachlachar.
-Pre-booking bikes is advisable as subject to availability.
+Yes, you can take hire bikes for £3 or your bike for £5 each on sailings to and from Stronachlachar.
+Pre-booking bikes is advisable as it is subject to availability.